ejsadiarin/Geolocation-App/README.md

 # GEOLOCATION APP
 - A tracking app made with Google Maps API, Geocoding API, Elevation API, and more.
 Made with React
-- uses Google Maps API, Geocoding API, Elevation API, etc.
+- uses Google Maps API, Geocoding API, Elevation API, etc (protected in a .env file).

 ## Reasons for doing
 - master DATA FETCHING, most common yet in my opinion, the most important skill in development: